flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 It's generally recommended to pre-warm a long-lived `FlutterEngine` for your application.
 This way,

-- Flutter screens will render their first frames faster.
+- The first frame will appear faster when showing the `FlutterViewController`.
-- Your Flutter and Dart state could outlive one `FlutterViewController`.
+- Your Flutter and Dart state will outlive one `FlutterViewController`.
 - Your application and your plugins can interact with Flutter and your Dart logic before showing UI.
 {{site.alert.end}}